 ADHD prevalence rates may vary depending on several factors:

-- Gender – a higher prevalence is often reported in males.2,9,10
+- Gender – a higher prevalence of ADHD is often reported in males2,9,10

-- Subtype of ADHD – combined-type ADHD is generally considered most prevalent in all age-groups.11,12
+- Presentations of ADHD – the combined inattentive-hyperactive-impulsive presentation of ADHD is considered most prevalent in children, adolescents and adults.2,11,12

-ADHD is often present alongside comorbidities such as oppositional defiant disorder (ODD) and anxiety disorder,5,12-15 which may further complicate understanding of true prevalence rates.
+ADHD is often present alongside comorbidities such as oppositional defiant disorder, conduct disorder, anxiety disorder, personality disorders and depression,10,13-16 which may further complicate understanding of true prevalence rates.

 - Polanczyk G, de Lima MS, Horta BL, et al. The worldwide prevalence of ADHD: a systematic review and metaregression analysis.
 Am J Psychiatry 2007; 164: 942-948.